 - Humans have created 8300 million metric tonnes of plastic in the last 60+ years

-- Between 4.7 million and 12.7 million tonnes of plastic leak into the world’s oceans every year.
+- Between 19 and 23 million metric tonnes of plastic are estimated to have entered the marine environment in 2016.
 That’s more than the combined weight of every single blue whale on Earth.

 - A single 1L plastic bottle could break down into enough small fragments to put one on every mile of beach in the entire world.

 - One dead pilot whale was found to contain 80 plastic bags in his stomach.

 - A single use plastic bottle that makes its way into the ocean can take more than 450 years to break down into ever smaller pieces, meaning it will remain on this planet twice as long as a bowhead whale - one of the longest living creatures on the planet.